hyo1411/saleae-logic-ISO7816-smartcard-Analyser/doc/README.md

 Zooming in the view more details can be seen:
 ![Decoration of ATR's bytes][atr-decoding]

-Based on ATR plugin is able to determine card mode - negotiable or specific.
-If negotiable mode is detected, plugin is able to PPS exchange:
+Based on ATR, plugin is able to determine card mode - negotiable or specific.
+If negotiable mode is detected, the plugin waits for an optional PPS exchange:
 ![PPS exchange][pps]

-Based on ATR/PPS pluign determines further communication parameters.
+Based on ATR/PPS plugin determines further communication parameters such as Fi/Di and protocol:

-If T1 protocol is selected then T1 frames will be decoded and shown:
+If T1 protocol is selected then suitable frames will be decoded and shown:
 ![T1 I-block frame][t1-support]

-For each T1 frame LRC (checksum) is verified and the result presented as '-OK' or '-ERR':
+For each T1 frame LRC checksum is verified and the result presented as '-OK' or '-ERR':
 ![LRC verification][t1-lrc]
+**For the time being CRC checksum is not supported yet!**

-Also S/R frames are supported:
+Also S/R frames are supported, but no details is about their content is presented:
 ![T1 sample S-block][t1-sblock]